microsoft/Purview-Custom-Types-Tool-Solution-Accelerator/DEPLOY.md

     - [Learn more](https://docs.microsoft.com/en-us/azure/static-web-apps/authentication-authorization) about authentication & authorization

 ## Azure Function for the AAD Token
-*Due to the two methods of [API support in Azure Static Web Apps with Azure Functions](https://docs.microsoft.com/en-us/azure/static-web-apps/apis), we will need to deploy a separate Azure Function for the `/api/AadToken` endpoint.
-For more information, please review [how to bring your own functions to Azure Static Web Apps](https://docs.microsoft.com/en-us/azure/static-web-apps/functions-bring-your-own).*

 1. Open an existing function project in VS Code, or create a new folder and open it in a new VS Code window.

 1. Click Azure (Shift+Alt+A) > Functions extension > Create Function (lightning+ icon)